Skip to main content

 = Capital gain or loss

 If the result is negative, you have a capital loss.
-Gas fees are an allowable cost — they increase the loss, which is correct.
+Gas fees are an allowable cost, so they increase the loss, which is correct.
 HMRC treats them as incidental costs of disposal.

 Important

 An unrealised loss (your token dropped in value but you haven't disposed of it) is not a capital loss.
 HMRC only cares about the moment of disposal.
-The exception is negligible value claims — covered below.
+The exception is negligible value claims, covered below.
+Keep evidence of acquisition cost and disposal proceeds, and take professional advice before making a trade for tax reasons.

 Worked example: a simple crypto loss